BrunoLevy/TordBoyau/README.md

 A completely sequential version `TordBoyau5_sequential` is included.
 It has a state machine that executes each stage sequentially, without hazard nor data forwarding.
 It is there to estimate an upper boundary of what maxfreq one can expect on a given FPGA.
+On the ARTY, it validates at 150 MHz (still works at 160 MHz).

 # Documentation on the design